Towards Overcoming the Undercutting Problem: System Evaluation

 \subsection{Data Collection}

 \paragraph{Transactions} We obtained the blocks from height $630,457$ (May 15th, 2020 after the Bitcoin's block reward halving) to {$634,928$ (June 15th, 2020)} from the Bitcoin blockchain using the API provided by blockchain.com~\cite{blockchaindotcom}, comprising of $9,167,040$ transactions.
 Similarly, we further obtained data for the Monero blockchain using a similar API from \url{xmrchain.net}.
-In total we obtained $1,482,296$ transactions from block height $2,100,000$ (May 17th, 2020) to $2,191,000$ (Sept 20th, 2020).
+In total, we obtained $1,482,296$ transactions from block height $2,100,000$ (May 17th, 2020) to $2,191,000$ (Sept 20th, 2020).

 For each of these transactions, we extracted the size, fee, and timestamp.
 The timestamp serves as a proxy for the time that the transaction arrives at the miners' mempool.
-Note that transactions appeared during this time frame but not in any of the collected blocks are not included.
+Note that transactions that appeared during this time frame but not in any of the collected blocks are not included.
 Therefore, the memory pools reconstructed are not the exact mempools miners were faced with.
+We also create artificial transaction data sets with normally distributed fee rates.

 \paragraph{Miners} There are three types of miners in the experiment.
 The \textit{undercutting} miner undercuts.
 The \textit{honest} miners follow the policies stated in the Bitcoin protocol, which is to extend the longest chain and break ties according to the block's broadcast time.
 The \textit{rational} miners shift among chains to maximize their expected profits regardless of default rules.
 Conceptually the \textit{undercutting} miner is also a \textit{rational} miner.
 The largest rational miner is made to be the undercutter.